 Steps to take to Stay on Your Mission.
 Hello everyone, I hope you are well.
 In today’s post, I will be sharing five steps to stay on your Mission.
 You believe you’re on the right track.
 You have defined a career mission, set up goals in line with your Mission, and set up a daily priority plan.
-Now effective time management should kick in and take care of itself, right?
+Effective time management should kick in and take care of itself, right?
 Not so fast!
 As you become more productive, you may find that you’ll be forced to make choices.
 Some of these choices, if made correctly, will lead you to even greater heights, or if made poorly, will lead you to career disappointment.

 Steps To Take To Stay On Your Mission

 Ted is a composite character made up of thousands of salespeople from around the country.
 Let’s look at Ted’s career:

 Ted has recently made some significant changes in his career.